-The relative performance targets pathway establishes a minimum performance level for buildings that are outside of the defined archetypes (e.g. hospitals, or schools).
-This pathway is also available at the Tier 1 level for buildings where an initial SPA is submitted on or before December 31, 2019.
+Any buildings that do not match the archetypes outlined in Appendix D should follow the relative performance targets pathway.
+This pathway establishes a minimum performance level for buildings that are outside of the defined archetypes (e.g. hospitals, or schools).

-This pathway requires demonstrated energy savings over a code compliant reference building to show compliance with TGS.
-The OBC 2012 Supplementary Standard SB-10 2017 ("SB-10 2017") Division 3 is used as reference code for TGS v3.
-A 15% improvement over SB-10 2017 is required for Tier 1, and a 25% improvement for Tier 2.
+This pathway requires demonstrated energy savings over a code-compliant reference building to show compliance with TGS.
+The OBC 2012 Supplementary Standard SB-10 2017 ("SB-10 2017") Division 3 is used as the reference code for TGS v4.
+A 25% improvement over SB-10 2017 is required for Tier 1, and a 35% improvement for Tier 2.